AlibabaCloudDocs/ots/intl.en-US/SDK Reference/Python SDK/Installation.md

 ## Verify Tablestore SDK for Python

-To check the SDK version in the Python environment, enter python on the command line and then press Enter.
+To check the SDK version in the Python environment, enter python on the command line and press Enter.

 ```
 >>> import tablestore